Héctor Fajardo

-Héctor Fajardo Navarrete (born November 16, 1970) is a Mexican former Major League Baseball player.
-He played for the Pittsburgh Pirates and Texas Rangers in a career that spanned four years, from 1991 to 1995.
+Héctor Fajardo Navarrete (born November 16, 1970) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Texas Rangers in a career that spanned four years, from 1991 to 1995.

 Baseball career

 Minor leagues

 Fajardo was purchased by the Pittsburgh Pirates from the Mexico City Red Devils on April 2, 1989.
 He played that season with the Gulf Coast League Pirates.
 Over the next two seasons, he worked his way through the Pirates organization.
 Fajardo was nicknamed "Senor Lluvia" or "Mr. Rain" because of how many of the games he was expected to start were rained out.

 1991 season

 Fajardo had surgery in the off-season to remove bone chips from his arm and his fastball improved significantly, from 85 mph to 93-95 mph.
 As his fastball and forkball were his main pitches, this marked a key transition.
 He also threw a curveball and changeup.
 He pitched at almost every level of the Pirates farm system, leading the club's minor leaguers with 151 strikeouts overall.
 In a minor-league game in 1991, he broke 9 of opponents bats while pitching.

 Fajardo played his first games in the major leagues with the Pirates, making his major league debut on August 10.
 He was traded by the Pirates to the Texas Rangers on September 6, 1991, completing a trade in which Pittsburgh Pirates traded Kurt Miller and a player to be named later to Texas Rangers for Steve Buechele.
 He appeared in 6 games that season, being the starting pitcher in 5 of those games, recording a 9.95 ERA with Pittsburgh, and a 5.68 ERA with Texas.
 In total, he struck out 23 batters with 9 earned runs in 25.1 innings pitched.